 Join us on Facebook!

-By clicking on its main button you will be able to load a new sound as well as doing further operations.
-You can add a new channel by clicking on the "Add new channel" button on top of each column, or by drag-and-dropping a file over the empty space of any column.
+By clicking on its main button you will be able to load a new audio file as well as doing further operations.
+You can add a new channel by clicking on the button on top of each column, or by drag-and-dropping a file over the column itself.

 The status box gives you informations about the sample:

-Play modes define the behavior of a sample channel.
-As said before, they are divided into two families: loop and one shot.
-Main features of loop modes:
+Play modes define the behavior of a sample channel and are divided into two families: loop and one shot.

 Main features of one shot modes: